yuvalraviv1/testpublic/README.md

 ### Modes

 * **Brush-Size Mode** – Drawing pauses while a size bar appears on the right edge.
-Move your right hand up or down to change thickness.
-Exit with an open left hand.
+A white circle previews the current brush size.
+Move your right hand up or down to change it, then exit with an open left hand.
 * **Color-Select Mode** – A color panel appears on the left.
-Hover over a swatch with your right index finger to set the brush color.
+Hover over a swatch with your right index finger for 0.5 s to set the brush color.
+The selected swatch shows a “V” mark.
 Exit with an open left hand.

 ## How It Works